ReubenUKGB/ready-or-not-realistic-screen-effects/README.md

 - Disables vertical climb due to recoil when firing weapons
 - Significantly reduces screen shaking effects when hit by bullets, in proximity to explosions and when discharging a firearm
 - Significantly reduces the duration of the white flash effect by explosions and the stun effect by explosions
+- Weapons are named according to their real world counterparts

 <br/>